tommccracken/PlanetaryGears/README.md

 # Planetary Gears

-A Javascript library for modelling [Planetary (Epicyclic) Gear Trains](https://en.wikipedia.org/wiki/Epicyclic_gearing) for animation purposes.
+A Javascript library for modelling Planetary (Epicyclic) Gear Trains for animation purposes.

 [Link ](https://tommccracken.github.io/PlanetaryGears/) to demonstration.

 ## About

-NOTE: THIS IS A RELATIVELY NEW PROJECT AND AS SUCH IS A WORK IN PROGRESS.

 This project is aimed at developing a Javascript library to model simple [Planetary (Epicyclic) Gear Trains](https://en.wikipedia.org/wiki/Epicyclic_gearing) for animation purposes.
 In particular the library supports modeling the positions and velocities of planetary gear trains comprising one inner "sun" gear, one outer "ring" gear and one or more central "planet" gears (within a carrier).